1928 United States presidential election

-The 1928 United States presidential election was the 36th quadrennial presidential election, held on Tuesday, November 6, 1928.
-Republican Secretary of Commerce Herbert Hoover defeated the Democratic nominee, Governor Al Smith of New York.
-After President Calvin Coolidge declined to seek reelection, Hoover emerged as his party's frontrunner.
+Presidential elections were held in the United States on November 6, 1928.
+The Republican ticket of former Secretary of Commerce Herbert Hoover and Senator Charles Curtis defeated the Democratic ticket of New York Governor Al Smith and Senator Joseph T. Robinson.

+After President Calvin Coolidge declined to seek reelection, Hoover emerged as the Republican Party's frontrunner.
 As Hoover's party opponents failed to unite around a candidate, Hoover received a large majority of the vote at the 1928 Republican National Convention.
 The strong state of the economy discouraged some Democrats from running, and Smith was nominated on the first ballot of the 1928 Democratic National Convention.
 Hoover and Smith had been widely known as potential presidential candidates long before the 1928 campaign, and both were generally regarded as outstanding leaders.
 Both were newcomers to the presidential race and presented in their person and record an appeal of unknown potency to the electorate.
 Both faced serious discontent within their respective parties' membership, and both lacked the wholehearted support of their parties' organization.